 Southhampton Golf Club – 14th – 197 yards

-The 1925 Seth Raynor design flies under the radar due to its high profile neighbors, NGLA and Shinnecock.
-The 14th measures about 210 yards to the back pin location.
-The front half of this beauty is maintained as green and is under 170 yards to the front edge.
+This 1925 Seth Raynor design flies under the radar due to its high profile neighbors, National Golf Links of America and Shinnecock Hills.
+The 14th measures about 210 yards to back pins and about 170 yards to the front.

 The front section of the green is pinnable and creates a wide range of lengths for 14th at Southampton

 Room to miss right, but recovery is no bargain

 Looking back from the roomy rear plateau